Stroke awareness is one of the biggest issues in today's

-The Stroke Network has been working on-line with those affected by
+loved one.
+The Stroke Network has been working on-line with

-educational explanation, including our A to Z Glossary, of
+explanation, including our A to Z Glossary, of definitions of

-is most often due to a sudden interruption of blood flow to
+often due to a sudden interruption of blood flow to the brain caused

-or when a blood vessel in the brain leaks, causing blood to
+Or when a blood vessel in the brain leaks, causing blood to spill in

 resulting in damage to the affected part of the brain.